Pyrogenez/SEN55-Air-Quality-Sensor/README.md

 <br><br/>
 ## Part 1 - SEN55, ESP32, and Home Assistant
 ### Step 1:
-Connect your esp32 to your computer using a usb-c in the port labelled "COM".

 ### Step 2:
 <br><br/>
 To be continued...